NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/blog/2025-01-28-LAM-longterm-preservation-pilot/index.md

 The project team will maintain regular reporting cycles to the Ministry of Culture.
 A comprehensive final report, including findings, cost estimates, and recommendations for future development, will be submitted by December 1, 2025.

-The National Library of Norway anticipates productive collaboration with KulturIT in developing solutions that enhance museums' capabilities for preserving and accessing digital cultural heritage materials.
+The National Library of Norway is looking forward to productive collaboration with KulturIT in developing solutions that will enhance museums' capabilities for preserving and accessing digital cultural heritage materials.
 This pilot represents a significant step toward ensuring the long-term preservation of Norway's digital cultural heritage.